-Benefits Description You After the calendar Lab, X-ray and other diagnostic tests High Option Standard Option Tests, such as: • Blood tests PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Urinalysis Non-routine Pap tests Pathology X-rays Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-routine mammograms CAT Scans/MRI (outpatient requires precertification) Ultrasound Electrocardiogram and EEG Non-routine colonoscopy Note: If your PPO provider uses a non-PPO lab or radiologist, we will pay non-PPO benefits for any lab and X-ray charges.
-Note: If your PPO provider uses a non-PPO lab or radiologist, we will pay non-PPO benefits for any lab and X-ray charges.
-Not covered: All charges All charges Professional fees for automated lab tests Lab Card, service of Quest Diagnostics High Option Standard Option You may use this voluntary program for covered outpatient lab tests.
+Benefits Description You pay After the calendar year deductible Lab, X-ray and other diagnostic tests High Option Standard Option Tests, such as: • Blood tests PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Urinalysis Non-routine Pap tests Pathology X-rays Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-routine mammograms CT, MRI, MRA, Nuclear Cardiology and PET studies (outpatient requires precertifications Ultrasound Electrocardiogram and EEG Non-routine colonoscopy Prostate-Specific Antigen (PSA) tests Note: If your PPO provider uses a non-PPO lab, imaging center or radiologist, we will pay non-PPO benefits for lab and radiology charges.
+Note: If your PPO provider uses a non-PPO lab, imaging center or radiologist, we will pay non-PPO benefits for lab and radiology charges.
+Not covered: All charges All charges Professional fees for automated lab tests Physical exams and immunizations required for obtaining or continuing employment or insurance, attending schools or camps, and travel.
+Lab Card, service of Quest Diagnostics High Option Standard Option You may use this voluntary program for covered outpatient lab tests.
 You show your Lab Card Program identification card and tell your physician you would like to use the Lab Card benefit.
 If the physician draws the specimen, he/she can call (800) 646-7788 for pick up or you can go to an approved collection site and show your Lab Card along with the test requisition from your physician and have the specimen drawn there.
 Please Note: You must show your Lab Card each time you obtain lab work whether in the physician's office or collection site.
 To find an approved collection site near you, call (800) 646-7788 or visit www.geha.com .
 Nothing (No deductible) Note: This benefit applies to expenses for lab tests only.
 Related expenses for services by a physician (or lab tests performed by an associated laboratory not participating in the Lab Card Program) are subject to applicable deductibles and coinsurance.
 Nothing (No deductible) Note: This benefit applies to expenses for lab tests only.
 Related expenses for services by a physician (or lab tests performed by an associated laboratory not participating in the Lab Card Program) are subject to applicable deductibles and coinsurance.
-Preventive care, adult High Option Standard Option We provide benefits for a comprehensive range of preventive care and professional services for adults age 22 and over, including the preventive services recommended under the Patient Protection and Affordable Care Act (the "Affordable Care Act").
-Such as: • Age and gender appropriate annual preventive medical examination, which may include certain biometric screening measures (Body Mass Index (BMI), blood pressure, cholesterol tests, glucose and Hemoglobin A1c tests, colorectal cancer screening) performed or ordered by your doctor as part of that annual preventive medical PPO: Nothing (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount PPO: Nothing (No deductible) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount examination.
-Annual routine screenings as recommended by USPSTF, such as: • Total blood cholesterol screenings • Chlamydial infection Colorectal cancer screening, including Annual coverage of one fecal occult blood test for members age 40 and older
+Preventive care, adult High Option Standard Option We provide benefits for a comprehensive range of preventive care and professional services for adults age 22 and over, including the preventive services recommended under the Patient Protection and Affordable Care Act (the "Affordable Care Act") such as: Age and gender appropriate annual preventive medical examination, which may include certain biometric screening measures (Body Mass Index (BMI), blood pressure, cholesterol tests, glucose and Hemoglobin A1c tests, colorectal cancer screening) performed or ordered by your doctor as part of that annual preventive medical examination.
+Annual A and B rated routine screenings as recommended by the U.S. Preventive Services Task Force (USPSTF), such as: PPO: Nothing (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount PPO: Nothing (No deductible) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount